Risk Tolerance Inventory (RTI):

 Clinical Reviewers

-Dr. Karen Carr, Psychologist, Barnabas International
+Dr. Karen Carr, Ph.D., Licensed Clinical Psychologist (LCP), Counseling Team Leader for Barnabas International

 Daniel S. Onoe, M.A., Doctoral Student, Rosemead School of Psychology, Biola University

-Dr. Charlie Schaefer, Psychologist, Barnabas International
+Dr. Charlie Schaefer, Ph.D., Licensed Clinical Psychologist (LCP), Barnabas International